P0f509/RandomChat/README.md

 # RandomChat

 This is a college project for Operative System course, composite of two components: An Android Client developed using JAVA and a server developed in C using Unix libraries.
-Essentially, the project is an application for messagging with other people, based on topic rooms.
-After an user chooses a room, the server will randomly match the user with other client in the choosen room, to start a chat.
+The project is an application for messagging with other people, based on topic rooms: an user chooses a room and then the server will randomly match the user with other client in the choosen room, in order to start a chat.

 Examples of topic rooms:
 - *Games*